hito-xyz/docs/Hito User's Guide/README.md

 #### [Section VI](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#vi--video-demos): Video Demos

-## I.  Functionality will be added to your wallet over time with firmware updates.
+## I.  Functionality will be added to your wallet over time with firmware update ##
 The next scheduled updates will be found listed here: